Summary: Vision Statement

 • School of Medicine: J. Zhou (J. Ma, Biostat; W. Petri, infectious disease)

-• New courses in other departments (biology, economics): Kafadar, Curran
+• New courses in other departments (biology, economics): Kafadar, Holt

-• Computational Science major, Data Science Initiative: KK, Spitzner, Ho
+• Computational Science major, Data Science Initiative: KK, Spitzner, Holt

-1. “Stat Literacy” class to satisfy undergraduate quantitative core requirement (on the agenda for approval)
+1. “Stat Literacy” class to satisfy undergraduate quantitative core requirement (e.g.,“Statistics in Forensic Science”)

-2. More advanced “Stat Literacy” class for more quantitative-oriented students?
-(Holt has had conversations along these lines with Hawley.)
+2. More advanced “Stat Literacy” class for more quantitative-oriented students

 3. Coordinate the Computational Sciences major and the Data Science Institute’s academic objectives